databrickslabs/mosaic/docs/source/api/spatial-functions.rst

 ****
 .. function:: st_z(col)

-    Returns the z coordinate of the input point.
-Input must be a point.
+    Returns the z coordinate of an arbitrary point of the input geometry `geom`.

     :param col: Point Geometry
     :type col: Column